MicrosoftDocs/biztalk-docs/biztalk/core/configuring-an-edi-and-as2-status-report.md

 7. To open a saved .btq file, click **Open Query**.

-### To configure the type of data displayed in the status report pane
+## Configure the type of data displayed in the status report pane

 1. Right-click the status results area of the status report pane, and then click **Add/Remove Columns**.